SirPryderi/CSCU9T6-Exam-Notes/README.md

 - Can be very ineffective if trained wrongly

 ### Overfitting
-A data mining predicotr can caputre the structore of the data to the point that irrelevant data in the training model are used in the creation of the model, while not generally true.
+A data mining predictor can capture structures in the data to the point that irrelevant relationships in the training model are used in the creation of the model, while not generally true for a bigger data set.
 This phenomenon is known as **overfitting**.
 This usually happens when a dataset is not big enough.

 ## Data Mining Project
 **CRISP DM** standard stands for CRoss Industry Standard Process for Data Mining.